anokidev/dotfiles/README.md

 ![Showcase](/images/showcase_2.png)
 ![Showcase](/images/showcase_3.png)

-Execute install.sh to get a similar result ( Manjaro Linux ) .

 This contains all the script file and config file that I use to configure the apps that I use for programming.

 NOTE : Taken from CPU - X and neofetch.